Will196410/PhotoCull/README.md

 cd PhotoCull

 # (Optional) Create and activate a virtual environment
-python -m venv venv
-source venv/bin/activate  # On Windows use: venv\Scripts\activate
+python -m venv venv # creates the virtual environment, which is a folder.
+Do this only once. source venv/bin/activate  # On Windows use: venv\Scripts\activate.
+Do this after each reboot.

 # Install dependencies
 pip install torch torchvision torchaudio